The Epstein Saga

 The Real Crime Scene

-When exposure threatens that structure, something predictable happens.
+When exposure threatens that structure, something predictable starts to happen.
 The focus shifts.
-The crime becomes secondary.
-Attention fractures into speculation, outrage, and name circulation.
+The crime becomes secondary as attention turns to speculation, outrage, and name circulation.

 The system survives because the conversation is redirected.